williamiommi/sanity-plugin-icon-manager/README.md

 </details>
 <br/>
-If you want to add a new language or override one you need to create a custom bundle with your desired locale and as namespace you need to use `sanity-plugin-icon-manager` and add it in your `sanity.config` file under the `i18n.bundles` attribute.
-Here an example:
+If you want to add a new language or override one, you need to create a custom bundle with your desired locale.
+Use `sanity-plugin-icon-manager` as the namespace and add it to your `sanity.config` file under the `i18n.bundles` attribute.
+Here is an example:
 <br/><br />

 ```ts